Apples to apples. Long term. More than a single number.

 How far back does BetterSaver look at KiwiSaver fund performance?

-We focus on performance over meaningful timeframes — typically five to ten years where available.
-Five years is our minimum bar — funds with shorter track records are not recommended.
+We focus on performance over meaningful timeframes, typically five to ten years where available.
+Five years is our minimum bar.
+Funds with shorter track records are not recommended.

 How is a fund comparison different from picking the best-performing fund?

-Find a better fund for your life.
+Find a better fund today.